ccdschool/fsharpdaybyday/week03/day14/README.md

 failwithf "File not found: %s" filename
 ```

-For more specific exceptions, use _raise_ with any exception type:
+For more specific exceptions, use _raise_ with any exception type.
+No _new_ required for the exception class!

 ```fsharp
 raise (System.ArgumentException("Value must be in range 0..99.", "length"))